fxnnxc/fxnnxc.github.io/_study/240328_fever_neural_memory.md

 ### 1. Fever  Pages F1 Score (Pretrained)

-⚠️ This result will be updated as we had typo

 |Model            |  zero-shot| 1-shot    | 2-shot     | 3-shot     | 4-shot     | 5-shot     |
 |-----------------|-----------|-----------|------------|------------|------------|------------|
 llama2 13b        |  0.013    | 0.460 | 0.410 | 0.417 | 0.472 | 0.476 |